lauvindra/Multiple-Linear-Regression-with-Gradient-Descent-From-Scratch/README.md

 # Multiple-Linear-Regression-with-Gradient-Descent
-Please Check The PDF file for the detailed explanation
+Check The PDF file for explanation